Photos by Ralph Freso/GCU News

 Student workers in the Artificial Intelligence and Virtual Reality Lab are in the earliest stages of helping bring that vision to life.

-Mason Lohnes, who graduated in the spring with his computer science degree, and Christopher Luciano, a senior computer science major, are building a self-study guide for students who will be taking the 16-credit-hour machine-learning course.
+Mason Lohnes, who graduated in the spring with his computer science degree, and Christopher Luciano, a senior computer science major, are building a self-study guide for students who will be taking the 16-credit hour machine-learning block.

 They’re also a mini focus group of sorts for Artzi: “We ask them, if you are a student in this class, what would you expect from a learning environment?”

-The resource they’re building will replace the textbooks, instructor and labs – what students would normally turn to as resources in a traditional college course.
+The resource they’re building will replace the textbooks and labs – what students would normally turn to as resources in a traditional college course setting.

 Lohnes clicks on his computer to pull up the learning modules he and Luciano are working on.
 Each module includes lessons, activities and coding challenges.
 The learning resource will keep track of how many lessons and exercises the students have completed and how many badges they’ve earned.

-The guide will be a go-to supplemental resource that students in the machine-learning mega course will use when they feel they need that extra boost.
+The guide will be a go-to supplemental resource that students in the machine-learning pilot will use when they feel they need that extra boost.

 “The goal is that students will go to this instead of Google and AI,” Lohnes said.